Glamping and Camping

 Orchard Glamping Sturzaker House Farm Bruna Hill Catterall Preston PR3 1QB 07725185366

 Perfectly positioned on a small dairy farm in North Yorkshire, these five camping pods are in a league of their own.
 These cedar-clad beauties boast panoramic views, well-appointed terraces, and comfortable double beds.
 All the pods also have their own private bathrooms (either ensuite or just a short stroll away), but the luxury doesn’t stop there.
-Three of these beautiful pods even have their own hot tubs.
+Four of these beautiful pods even have their own hot tubs.
 The eco-conscious owners have earned themselves a Green Tourism ‘Gold Award’ for commitment to sustainability.

 Inside there is a fully-equipped kitchenette and tasteful crockery, along with an array of utensils, and stowaway wooden tables and chairs.
 Sleeping up to four (five at a push in the Green Top pods), each has a handmade double bed with a pocket-sprung mattress and sofa bed – ideal for adventurous families.
 Bedding and towels are provided.
 Each pod has its own fire bowl that doubles as a barbecue and comes with free kiln-dried wood – just add marshmallows!